FAQ for Students Who Began Before Fall 2021

 I've taken courses for the University Core.
 Will those count for Bridges?

-As a current student will I have to do everything that is listed in the Bridges Curricular Overview?
+I began at Duquesne before Fall 2021.
+Do I have to do everything that is listed in the Bridges Curricular Overview?

 When I came to Duquesne I had credits that couldn't be used toward my major or the University Core.
 Can they be used for Bridges?